Treatment of Lead-Exposed Children

 "The costs for regulatory compliance as well as for health care costs are enormous, and it seems to me that it would be a wise policy to make the investment to do the science.
 And as soon as that could be done, with a fraction of the resources that it would take to enforce regulations that may or may not be required, we could rehabilitate or treat humans who have disabilities or diseases as a consequence of these exposures."

-The Project Officer and primary author on most of TLC’s publications, was Walter J. Rogan, MD.
-He was one of the first epidemiologists at NIEHS in the mid-70s, working there until his retirement in 2014.
+The Project Officer and primary author on most of TLC's publications was Walter J. Rogan, MD.
+He was one of the first epidemiologists at NIEHS in the mid-1970s, working there until his retirement in 2014.

 From Rogan's own 2016 Oral History: